khalid-hussain/shaheen/chap11.md

 After entering this cell, her biggest concern was to say something about Bashir Bin Hassan.
 She had no hope that he would be a point of discussion.
 And she also knew she would be at a loss of words even if he was mentioned.
-But it was as if Badr Bin Mughira had opened the gates of heaven for her.
+But it was as if Badr bin Mughira had opened the gates of heaven for her.
 She said, "He is my benefactor...Please present him this handkerchief on my behalf."

-Angela reluctantly stepped forward and handed a red colored handkerchief to Badr Bin Mughira.
+Angela reluctantly stepped forward and handed a red colored handkerchief to Badr bin Mughira.

 The royal ladies had understood volumes by their feminine instincts.
 Therefore, they remained silent.

-On the Grand Master's suggestion Badr Bin Mughira was put on a plank that was placed in the cell to carry the dead body.
+On the Grand Master's suggestion Badr bin Mughira was put on a plank that was placed in the cell to carry the dead body.
 A sheet was put over him.

 The jailer opened the door of the cell.
 All the three ladies went out.
 The